Purpose of this Charter

 Conducting HCC Business

 One vote is allowed for each represented agency that is in good standing.
-Good standing would be determined by representation of the agency at 75% of quarterly HCC meetings and/or a combination of quarterly meetings with exercises in the previous twelve months.
+Good standing would be determined by representation of the agency at 75% of HCC meetings.

 Votes on Issues: Passage of issues voted on by the HCC Steering Committee Members requires a majority vote.
 Voting on financial matters will be by ballot for reasons of confidentiality.
 If the vote ends in a tie, the Chair will be the tiebreaker.
 All issues decided voted upon by the Steering Committee will be ratified by the general membership at the next general meeting.
 Simple majority vote will be required.

 Changes to Charter: Passage of changes to this Charter or any other organizational document requires a majority vote of the advisory board.
 The Chair will be the tie-breaking vote.

 Steering Committee Responsibilities: The steering committee will be responsible for vetting all requests for funds which if approved will be forwarded to the Voting Membership for approval.
 Those requests not approved will be returned to the requesting entity and may be resubmitted in the next requesting period.
 All approved requests must be reviewed based on their benefit to the entire HCC which is to promote, consolidate and collaborate in a unified response to emergencies affecting the region.
 The minutes of the steering committee will be reported to the general membership.
-Quarterly Steering committee meetings will be held prior to General Membership meetings to consider funding request by agencies in good standing.
+Quarterly Steering committee meetings will be held prior to General Membership meetings to consider funding requests by agencies in good standing.